JeremiahJRRoss/Agent_IoC-Triage_Ross_Moda_26-Spring/README.md

-# 🛡️ FlowRun Streamlet: IoC Triage
+# 🛡️ LangGraph Agent: IoC Triage

 **v0.0.34 · LangGraph · LangChain · OpenAI GPT-4o · OpenTelemetry · contract-tested with Postman**

 A security analyst confronted with a suspicious IP address has a familiar sequence of moves: check VirusTotal, check AbuseIPDB, check AlienVault OTX, sometimes urlscan.io, sometimes NVD, write up the verdict, decide whether to escalate.
 The process takes ten to twenty-five minutes per indicator, and most of those minutes are spent waiting on browser tabs to load.
-FlowRun is what happens when you compress that sequence into thirty seconds and add a full trace of every decision.
+This agent compresses that sequence into thirty seconds and adds a full trace of every decision.

 This is a working agent.
 The interesting part — the part this repository exists to make visible — is not the agent itself but the testing surface around it.